Polish tank forces in the process of re-equipment

 Wishes and opportunities

-The Polish army is planning a major rearmament.
-Contracts are being concluded for the supply of a significant number of various equipment, including main tanks and rocket artillery.
+The Polish army is planning a major rearmament, with contracts being signed for a significant number of different types of equipment, including main battle tanks and rocket launchers. artillery.
 Due to this, it is planned to strengthen the troops and increase their potential to counter the notorious Russian threat.

 Some of the processes of such rearmament have been launched and have even produced the first results.
 Foreign suppliers have already sent the first samples of equipment to Poland under existing contracts.
 The Polish leadership views these developments as a reason for optimism.
 It expects that all rearmament plans will be completed on time.